COBRA (British TV series): Series 2 (2021)

+Series 3 (2023)

 Critical reception

 The Telegraph gave the first episode 3/5 stars and called it a gripping thriller, yet "implausible and clichéd".
 The Independent gave the series 2/5 stars, calling it a "(C)heap-looking series (which) creaks and clunks along", and the best parts are the breaks for commercials.
 Australia's TV Tonight said it "can’t quite settle on whether it's a political thriller or a disaster mini-series.
 I’m reminded of Irwin Allen films, or even National Geographic’s American Blackout, with more satisfying results."